commonsharp/SurvivalProject-Server/README.md

 For instructions on how to install Survival Project on Windows 10, go to the Win10 folder.

 # TODO
+- [ ] Get a list of all the request messages.
 - [ ] Add putBoolean/getBoolean in ExtendedByteBuffer.
 - [ ] Change the login credentials message format.
 - [ ] Finish the guild mark handler.